 In this paper I present sharp bounds on individual-level parameters of interest when the only available data is aggregate data, and I develop a valid inference method relying only on the available marginal information of each covariate.
 In simulations and an empirical application I show that the sharp bounds are too wide to be useful with realistic aggregate data.
-Both additional shape restrictions and using additional data at a finer level of aggregation help to make sharp bounds narrower and together significantly narrow the sharp bounds.
-However, sharp bounds are unable to pin down, for example, the signs of marginal effects.
-This suggests that individual-level analyses using aggregate data are more precise when the aggregate data is available at a finer level of aggregation and when there is more underlying structure known about the individual-level data generating process.
-Researchers hoping to use aggregate data to make individual-level claims should try to obtain additional data at as fine of a level as possible and impose carefully justified assumptions in order to obtain useful results.
+Both additional shape restrictions and using additional data at a finer level of aggregation help to make sharp bounds narrower, but in my application sharp bounds are unable to pin down the signs of marginal effects.
+These results suggest that it is difficult to obtain useful individual-level results from aggregate data, but individual-level analyses using aggregate data are more precise when the aggregate data is available at a finer level of aggregation and when there is more underlying structure known about the individual-level data generating process.